 You can also find guidance on exemptions from online filing on GOV.UK.

-You may be interested to know that around 1,000 employers are exempt from reporting electronically, and are reporting their PAYE information to HMRC on paper.
+You may be interested to know that we understand around 1,000 employers are exempt from reporting electronically, and are reporting their PAYE information to HMRC on paper.
 The vast majority of the 1,000 employers are care and support employers.

 Exemption for care and support employers